openhab/openhab-js/README.md

 #### SetTimeout

-The global [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) method sets a timer which executes a function or specified piece of code once the timer expires.
+The global [`setTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) method sets a timer which executes a function once the timer expires.
 `setTimeout()` returns a `timeoutId` (a positive integer value) which identifies the timer created.

 ```javascript